larssieboy18/Allowlist/README.md

 The goal of this repo is to decrease the amount of annoyance by reducing the amount of websites that are incorrectly blocked, while maintaining user privacy.

 ## How to add to Pi-Hole?
-Run `sudo pihole allowlist https://raw.githubusercontent.com/larssieboy18/Allowlist/refs/heads/main/whitelist.txt`
+Run `sudo pihole allowlist https://github.com/larssieboy18/Allowlist/blob/main/whitelist.txt` or add it through the Pi-Hole web interface: `[YOUR IP HERE]/admin/groups/domains`

 ## Suggestions
 If you have a suggestion for the allowlist, feel free to open an issue or PR.